Jump back to chapter selection.

 Attachments/Plasmonics - Fundamentals and Applications 13.webp|700

-The reverse process is also possible: SPPs propagating along a surface modulated with a grating can couple to light and radiate.
-The grating need not be milled directly into the metal surface; it can also consist of dielectric material.
-By designing the grating shape, the propagation direction can be influenced, and even focusing can be achieved.
+The reverse process is also important: SPPs propagating along a periodically modulated surface can scatter and radiate into free-space light.
+By designing the grating geometry (shape, period, depth), the direction and polarisation of the out-coupled light can be controlled, and even focusing of light can be achieved.

-More generally, SPPs can also be excited on films with random surface roughness or manufactured localized scatterers.
-The phase-matching condition:
+More generally, SPPs can also be excited on metal films with random surface roughness or by using localized scatterers (like nanoparticles or defects).
+In these cases, the scatterers provide a broad range of momentum components Δkx.
+The phase-matching condition can be written as:

 3.3 Excitation Using Highly Focused Optical Beams